 Q4: What can I do if my marinade is too salty?

-A: If a marinade is excessively salty, you can dilute it with a bit of water or add some honey or sugar to balance the flavors.
+A: You can dilute it with water or add a little honey or sugar to cut the saltiness.

 Conclusion